MULTIDISCIPLINARY TEAMS

 Economist, Specialist in the analysis and evaluation of Development Projects

-She specialises in conducting evaluations of projects/programmes in the water, sanitation and hygiene sectors and contributes to evaluations for NGOs, development institutions and bilateral and multilateral cooperation agencies (UNESCO, UNICEF, AFD, IDB).
-Her mastery of evaluation approaches, methodologies and tools enables her to adapt them to a wide variety of fields and contexts.
+She specialises in the evaluation of development projects and programmes, especially in the water, and sanitation sector.
+She conducts evaluations for NGOs as well as for bilateral and multilateral agencies such as UNESCO, UNICEF, AFD and the IDB.
+Her strong command of evaluation approaches, methodologies and tools enables her to adapt them to a wide range of sectors and contexts.
+Since 2019, she has carried out more than a dozen evaluations across different countries and thematic areas.

 Geraldine